Carolina Christian Writers Conference Dates for 2024

 Registrar

 Wendy Leech has served in the magazine publishing industry for over thirty years.
 Specializing in managing production and design teams, Wendy is creatively organized.
 Volunteering at writers conferences is a passion as she delights in helping writers connect and flourish.
 Wendy has been married to Larry J. Leech II for 20+ years.
-They recently move to Upstate South Carolina to be close to their son, daughter-in-law and new granddaughter.
+They recently moved to Upstate South Carolina to be close to their son, daughter-in-law and new granddaughter.

 Edie Melson